 We also share concerns that the procedures taken by the CCGs and decision-makers in coming to this outcome was flawed.
 There is still no analytical document explaining how the outcome was reached and the anonymous voting method used to make the final decision misses out on the various and important nuances within communities, such as those mentioned above in Medway.

-We will therefore work with the key stakeholders to take legal opinions on whether a judicial review is viable as we cannot accept this on behalf of the thousands of residents who rely on vital services at Medway.
+We will therefore work with the key stakeholders to assess all options on the table, including whether a judicial review is viable, as we cannot accept this on behalf of the thousands of residents who rely on vital services at Medway.

 Also discussed at the meeting was the future planning of healthcare in Rochester and on the Peninsula and the ongoing issues with some of our struggling GP practices.
 I am pleased that there is growing support for a seventh healthy living centre on the Peninsula where we are seeing more development but a lack of supporting infrastructure.
 There are also more positive updates regarding Hoo and Thorndike practices while I am continuing my call for a new practice on the Rochester Riverside development.
 I will be happy to provide updates to affected residents.